 This is what Evie, age 21, is saying about Restored by Touch:

 “I have dealt with severe scoliosis pain that interfered with everything—standing, walking, cooking, sleeping, driving, and sitting.
 Now I can stay pain and tension free between medical massage sessions for 4 – 6 weeks!
 It took about a month of frequent treatments and gradually decreasing to less frequency before achieving this but I noticed significant improvements from the beginning.

 I started medical massage short break protocols in December 2015 and currently continue with maintenance massage on average of every four weeks.
 I’m amazed at the precision of advanced medical massage vs other massages I'd received previously!

 The protocol for scoliosis treating with superficial techniques in some areas and deeper in others including targeted stretching really makes all the difference compared to general massages.
 And, I’m motivated by the extra special self-care coaching and follow-up included with every session.

 Carole has helped me overcome obstacles and find self-care options that appeal to my personal preferences within the guidelines of my physician's oversight.
 Learning to recognize my body’s early warning signs and how to manage them helps motivate me for self-care.

 My favorite part of all is that special care and attention I get at Restored by Touch.
 And I can now do the normal things of life without pain!
-If I should have a flair-up, Carole works with me to determine how to make modifications allowing me to keep my treatment frequency limited to four weeks.
+If I should have a flair-up, Carole works with me to determine how to make modifications allowing me to keep my scoliosis treatment frequency limited to four weeks.